takipi-field/overops-tile/README.md

 + ```cf cups service_name -t "takipi" -p '{"collector_host":"tcp_domain", "collector_port":"port_to_app"}'``` create a service that will activate the takipi agent inside of the java buildpack
 + ``` cf target -o org_name -s space_name ```

+## Troubleshooting
+-To see the agent logs, ssh into your app and do ```cd app/.java-buildpack/takipi-agent/logs/agents``` and look at the ```bug``` log.
+- To see the collector logs, please check stdout in the Apps Manager UI console of your application.
+- Double check to make sure that routes section is not set to 0.
+To check ```cf quotas```
+- Check that there are reservable ports in your quota.
+Ex update ```default``` quota ```cf update-quota default --reserved-route-ports 20```
-- To see the agent logs please ssh into your app and go to `app/.java-buildpack/takipi-agent/logs/agents` and check the `bug` log.
+To see the agent logs please ssh into your app and go to `app/.java-buildpack/takipi-agent/logs/agents` and check the `bug` log.
 If the correct credentials have been passed to the Agent please make sure the route to the collector is correct.
-Otherwise please refer to the environment settings and make sure the TCP port is in range and that the domain is properly using `default-tcp`
+Otherwise please refer to the environment settings and make sure the TCP port is in range and that the domain is properly using ```default-tcp```